Enhancing the QUAlity and Transparency Of health Research

 Being an epidemiologist-in-training myself, surrounded by the epidemiologists and statisticians at the Centre for Statistics in Medicine (host of the UK EQUATOR Centre), I felt like I was at home.
 One could feel the unspoken understanding that everyone was there for the common good, whether it be to increase transparency in reporting, to help set up and run clinical trials, or to analyze and write up the results of interventions.
 I listened intently to people passionately debate the use of different methods or question research practices.
 Shifting locales and connections gave me a new perspective and allowed me to better get to know both my project and myself.

 Over several months, with the help of the incomparable Doug Altman, I continued my work exploring the endorsement of STROBE and the content in its extensions.
 The EQUATOR team helped refine my survey for authors of observational studies, which aims to explore their motivations, perspectives on, and attitudes towards STROBE.
-If you work on observational studies, please consider sharing your thoughts by taking the survey here.
 We also collaborated on a new venture, exploring the diversity of reporting guidelines and developing quality indicators to highlight those developed through more rigorous methods.

 The time that I spent with EQUATOR is one that I will not soon forget.
 Although my project’s focus is narrow, on only one reporting guideline and one study design (STROBE and observational studies), my perspective and worldview have been broadened in an indescribable way.